digitalquery/wp-vagrant/README.markdown

-# Vagrant Box with Ubuntu 14.04, Nginx, MySQL and PHP-FPM
+# Vagrant Box with Ubuntu 18.04, Nginx, MySQL and PHP-FPM

-A Vagrant setup to create an Ubuntu 14.04 (Trusty) virtual machine with Nginx, MySQL and PHP for WordPress development.
+A Vagrant setup to create an Ubuntu 18.04 (Bionic) virtual machine with Nginx, MySQL and PHP for WordPress development.

 Intended to be as simple as possible: